Vulnicura tour: Opening acts

-Songs performed
+Set list

-The following is a list of songs performed by Björk during the Vulnicura Tour.
+The following is a list of songs performed by Björk during the Vulnicura tour.
 A typical set list from the show consisted of the first 6 songs from the Vulnicura album during the concert's first half, and a second half consisting of songs from her back catalogue.
-As she often does, the festival dates featured more of her greatest hits, including "Army of Me" and "Bachelorette".
+As she often does, the festival dates featured more songs from her discography.

+2015 shows

+This set list is from the March 25, 2015 concert in New York City, United States.
+It is not intended to represent all concerts for the year.